-MSCI North America ESG Broad CTB Select Index is an equity index based on the MSCI North America Index representative of the large and mid-cap segments of the US and Canada markets (the "Parent Index").
-The Index excludes companies whose products have negative social or environmental impacts, while overweighting companies with strong ESG Score.
+MSCI Europe Small Cap ESG Broad CTB Select Index is an equity index based on the MSCI Europe Small Cap Index (the "Parent Index") representative of small-cap securities across developed markets countries in Europe.
+The Index excludes companies whose products have negative social or environmental impacts, while overweighting companies with a strong MSCI ESG Score.
 Additionally, the Index aims to represent the performance of a strategy that reweights securities based upon the opportunities and risks associated with the climate transition to meet the EU Climate Transition Benchmark (EU CTB) regulation minimum requirements.